shaktit159-Analyst/AI_FINANCIAL_FRAUD_DETECTION-REAL_DATASET.IPYNB/README.md

 - Device types
 - Numerical feature relationships
 - Correlation analysis
-- Class imbalance visualization
+- Class imbalance

-Data visualization is used to make transaction patterns and relationships easier to interpret.
+Visualization tools are used to make transaction patterns and relationships easier to understand.

 ---

 🤖 Machine Learning Models

-Three classification algorithms are trained and evaluated.
+Three classification algorithms are used in the project.

 1️⃣ Logistic Regression